Advantages and Features

 High mechanical efficiency renders all Ball Screws non self-locking.
 This means that Ball Screws can convert thrust loads into torque loads.
 If a Ball Screw is used to support a load against gravity, a rotational brake will be needed to prevent the load from rotating the screw and lowering the load.

-Ball Nuts are typically mounted in mating flanges as shown in Figure 2.
+Ball Nuts are typically mounted in mating flanges.
 Many other arrangements are possible.
 Any method that restrains the nut from rotation and translation will suffice.
 Machining into the nut’s outside surfaces should be avoided as the ball circuits may be damaged.

 Care should be taken to keep the loads as axial as possible.
 If significant side loads are present, support rails should be used in parallel with the Ball Screw so that the Ball Screw undergoes axial loading only.

 Mounting for tension loads is always preferable as column loading problems are eliminated.
-See Figure 30 for information and limits on column loading.
 The longer the Ball Screw and the smaller the Ball Screw diameter, the greater the possibility of column loading limitations.

 Custom nuts machined for easy mounting in OEM equipment are quite popular and favored by large volume users.
 Contact Roton Application Engineering for your custom nut requirements.